andrew/ultimate-awesome/README.md

 - [awesome-ai-agents](https://github.com/nipunaranasinghe/awesome-ai-agents) - A curated list of frameworks, tools, and resources for building and deploying AI agents.
 From multi-agent systems to autonomous coding assistants, this repository covers the latest advancements in AI agent technology.
 Perfect for developers, researchers, and AI enthusiasts exploring the future of autonomous systems.
 - [awesome-python](https://github.com/Cyanhall/awesome-python) - Better Awesome Python List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-a2a-agents](https://github.com/isekos/awesome-a2a-agents) - Awesome A2A Agents is a curated list of tools, frameworks, and projects built on the Agent-to-Agent (A2A) communication protocol.
 It aims to showcase interoperable agent systems, share best practices, and help developers explore the emerging A2A ecosystem.
-- [awesome-python](https://github.com/carrington-dev/awesome-python) - A curated collection of exceptional Python frameworks, libraries, software, and resources.
-This comprehensive guide helps developers discover the best tools for their Python projects.
 - [awesome-ai-robotics](https://github.com/tc-huang/awesome-ai-robotics) - A list of awesome AI Robotics resources.
 - [fucking-awesome-datascience](https://github.com/correia-jpv/fucking-awesome-datascience) - 📝 An awesome Data Science repository to learn and apply for real world problems.
 With repository stars⭐ and forks🍴.
 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).